Douglas-Carbonel/ControlLicense/replit.md

 ### System Design Choices
 The system is optimized for the Replit environment, featuring a robust development and production setup.
 Drizzle Kit is used for schema migrations, ensuring database consistency.
 Environment variables are used for configuration, including the database connection.

+## Recent Changes

+### Replit Environment Setup (September 29, 2025)
+- **GitHub Import**: Successfully imported from https://github.com/Douglas-Carbonel/ControlLicense
+- **Database Configuration**: Provisioned PostgreSQL database and pushed schema using Drizzle Kit
+- **Workflow Setup**: Configured development workflow on port 5000 with webview output for frontend
+- **Deployment Configuration**: Set up autoscale deployment with proper build and start commands
+- **Authentication Fix**: Resolved "response.json is not a function" error in login function by correcting the response handling from apiRequest
+- **Host Configuration**: Frontend already properly configured with `allowedHosts: true` for Replit proxy compatibility

 ## External Dependencies

 ### Frontend